coldcanuk/DiscordSlashManager/ReadMe.md

 ```

-*This PowerShell module was developed with the assistance of OpenAI and ChatGPT.*
+*These PowerShell scripts were developed with the assistance of OpenAI and ChatGPT.*